archql/TetrisWin/README.md

 #### What is '.ttr' files?
-'.ttr' file -- its tetris record file with max score.
+'.ttr' file &mdash; its tetris record file with max score.
 Its name can be only 8 bytes long and responses for nickname of a player.

 New version also encrypted and holds full game frame information.
 This information is enough to restore game process without any additional information or files.